onema/kt-robots/README.md

 - Pushes the image to the new docker repository
 - Creates a Fargate cluster
 - Creates a service and runs a task exposing port 8080
-- The terraform code is located in the `server/infrastructure` directory
+- The terraform code is in the `server/infrastructure` directory

 </details>

 <details>
 <summary>Getting the task IP Address</summary>
-Once the deployment has finished, you will have to login to AWS to get the server IP:
+Once the deployment has finished, you have to log in to AWS to get the server IP:
 - Amazon ECS
 - Clusters
 - ktrobots-server-cluster
 - Tasks
 - Select the task from the list
 - Copy the Public IP
-- You can also expand the task details and get a link to the cloudwatch logs
+- You can also expand the task details and get a link to the CloudWatch logs

-Once you have the IP paste it in your broser usin the port `8080`
+Once you have the IP paste it in your browser using the port `8080.`
 ```bash
 # For example
 http://3.15.171.35:8080/